rob-blackbourn/JetBlack.Http/Examples/Configuration/Simple/README.md

 The `AddMiddleware` method adds a middleware handler.
 The middleware handles are called in the order in which they were added.

+### `AddStartupHandler`

+The `AddStartupHandler` adds a startup handler.
+The handlers are called in the order the are added.

+### `AddShutdownHandler`

+The `AddShutdownHandler` adds a startup handler.
+The handlers are called in the order the are added.

 Next: [Advanced Fluent Configuration](../Advanced/) or [up](..).